10 Effective Ways to Heal and Cope With a Long-Term Relationship Breakup

 4. Don’t Stalk Your Ex on Social Media

-Stalking your former partner on social media after a breakup of a long-term relationship is not recommended.
+Stalking your former partner on social media after a breakup of a long-term relationship is not healthy.
 It can hinder your healing process and prevent you from moving on.
 Here are some steps to avoid stalking your ex on social media:

 1. Unfollow or unfriend them on various social media platforms.